losrobbos/coding-advanced-resources/README.md

 # Further Resources for the Programming Journey

-Please find here some of my recommended resources for continuing your coding journey in JavaScript / TypeScript
+Please find here some of my recommended resources for continuing your coding journey in JavaScript / TypeScript by self studying.

 ## Most important JavaScript basics